pypa/auditwheel/README.rst

   the wheel itself.

-  Embedding the depended-upon shared libraries into the wheel helps ensure that the wheel will work on other users' machines, regardless of their Linux distribution they use, or the packages they've install with their distro package manager.
+  Embedding the depended-upon shared libraries into the wheel helps ensure that the wheel will work on other users' machines, regardless of what distro they use, or what libraries they've install with their distro package manager.

-  For example, the ``numpy`` or ``scipy`` wheels may prefer to embed their own copy of BLAS or LAPACK, instead of simply crossing their fingers and hoping these shared libraries are provided by the system.

-  ``deloc8`` is aware of a whitelist of system-provided libraries that are so ubiquitous (think of ``libc``, for example) that their existance on all Linux platforms can be essentially guarenteed.
-These whitelist(s) are part of the "platform policy" used by ``deloc8``
+  But ``deloc8`` is aware of a whitelist of system libraries that are so ubiquitous (think of ``libc``, for example) that their existance on all Linux platforms can be essentially guarenteed.
+So it doesn't need to copy everything into the wheel.

 * Check and enforce proper symbol versions for system-provided libraries.